There is a motion discontinuity of a motion-derivative when its Y-axis has two values at one instant on its X–axis.

 A Step-change in Position?

-You must use at least the 'Match' Control button in the Blend-Point Editor to give Position Continuity.
+You must use at least the Match Control button in the Segment and Blend-Point Editors to give Position Continuity.

 Velocity Blending and Continuity